-We currently have a \$1 billion secured revolving facility under our Credit Agreement (as amended, the "Revolving Facility"), which matures on July 18, 2019.
-The Revolving Facility allows L Brands and certain of its subsidiaries to borrow and obtain letters of credit in U.S. dollars, Canadian dollars and British pounds sterling.
+We currently have a \$1 billion secured revolving facility under our Credit Agreement (as amended, the "Secured Revolving Facility"), which matures on May 11, 2022.
+The Secured Revolving Facility allows us and certain of our non-U.S. subsidiaries to borrow and obtain letters of credit in U.S. dollars, Canadian dollars, Euros, Hong Kong dollars or British pounds.